arcsysu/SYSU-ARCH/docs/LAB3.md

 {: .challenge}
 > In x87.isa, you may notice that some code like `Inst::FSUB1(Ed)`, what is the meaning of the content in parentheses?
 How do you know that?

-## Submit

-- Your `benchmark` program to validate FSUBR in GEM5

-- Any files that you made changes to implement FSUBR